Every question you need to ask about running stats

 Is style of play a factor?

-Player position and role
+How do player position and role affect things?

 Do substitutes run more?